THE OLD SCHOOL PRESS

 View the binding and title page of Chesil Beach

 Number three in the Poetry Series contains a single poem by David Burnett, whose collection Twelve Poems the press published in 1994.
-The poem is accompanied by a fine new wood engraving of Chesil Beach commissioned by David Burnett from Christopher Wormell.
+The poem is accompanied by a fine wood engraving of Chesil Beach commissioned by David Burnett from Christopher Wormell.
 The text is set in hand-set Stephenson Blake's Caslon Old Face in a variety of sizes, with the poem in 18pt.
-The edition is of 215 copies, all signed by poet and artist. £24 (€45, US$50) (Sets of sheets have all been sold.)
+The edition is of 215 copies, all signed by poet and artist. £24.
+(Sets of sheets have all been sold.)
 (ISBN 978 1 899933 00 6)

 As part of a collaboration with binder Owen Bradford, six students at Newcastle University were each given two sets of sheets of Chesil Beach to bind, one set for themselves and one set for The Old School Press.
-Some of the students' work can be viewed at the site for the Gallery of Bookbinding in the North East.
-This is the second time the Press has had this arrangement and the results have been splendid.

 Lowlands Away